mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 Once I had built a few trivial electronics projects, I felt confident to take on the project.
 This is a classic case of "the less you know, the easier you think it will be."
 It was also the middle of a global pandemic, so...
 I was longing for a project to help enable my research and get my mind off the death and despair of the world.

-My plan was to follow David Florian's Ottobot design as I thought he had made several inivative improvements over the OT-1 (and let's face it, it's also because he offered to help me over zoom).
+My plan was to follow David Florian's Ottobot design as I thought he had made several innovative improvements over the OT-1 (and let's face it, it's also because he offered to help me over zoom).
 After getting his design to work, I was then planning on simplifying wiring, building a UV light enclosure, and then trying my hand at building a multichannel syringe-pump to use as the floating head (with eventual plans of making a complete PCR system with thermalcycler, centrifuge, and robotic arm).

 ## Build